 Drying to touch is important in order to keep the surface from being marred of smeared by touch, but the time to recoat is often overlooked.
 If you rush this recoating time, then you are likely to have paint that will blister and peel off.
 Do not rush to recoat!
 Wait the appropriate time and you will be awarded with a much longer lasting paint job.

 4. Which Sheen Paint Should I Use?

-Sheen choice is a matter of some preference but there are some major faux pas you can avoid in this topic as well.
-Generally, the flatter a paint is the better it hides imperfections, and the glossier a paint is the better is can be cleaned.
-So there is a trade off you have to make.
+Sheen choice is a matter of some preference, but there are some major faux pas you can avoid in this topic as well.
+Generally, the flatter a paint is, the better it hides imperfections, and the glossier a paint is, the better it can be cleaned.
+So, there is a trade off you have to make.